What is a Misdemeanor & How LongDoes It Stay On Your Record?

 A misdemeanor is a minor offense that is more serious than an infraction but less severe than a felony.

-While the penalties for misdemeanors can vary widely, they typically include fines, probation, community service, and, in some cases, imprisonment for up to 12 months.
+Misdemeanor penalties can vary widely.
+They usually include fines, probation, community service, and, in some cases, up to 12 months in jail.

 Common Examples of Misdemeanors